Helping Girls With Conduct Disorder

 Does your daughter skip school, display verbal or physical hostility, bully animals or people, lie or steal or destroy property?
 Conduct Disorder is a condition of recurring violations of social norms and others’ rights and distinguishes between a teen’s “typical” acting out and major misbehavior.

-New Lifehouse Academy – How We Can Handle Your Son with Conduct Disorder
+New Lifehouse Academy – How We Can Help Your Girl with Conduct Disorder

 Without treatment, your girl might find himself faced with issues of juvenile delinquency and misconduct with school or even legal authorities.
 He might be found responsible for behavioral actions that are out of her control.